sachua/kubeflow-easy-deploy/README.md

 #### While connected to your on-premise air-gapped Kubernetes cluster

-3. Run the included python code, following the instructions, to push the Docker images to your private Docker registry
+3. Run the included python code, following the instructions in the code comments, to push the Docker images to your private Docker registry

     ```
     python save_images.py